brndnmtthws/thetagang/README.md

 ignored until they expire and are execised (after which you will own the underlying).

+Please note: this strategy is based on the assumption that implied volatility is, on average, always higher than realized volatility.
+In cases where this is not true, this strategy will cause you to lose money.

 In the case of deep ITM calls, the bot will prefer to roll the calls to next expiration rather than allowing the underlying to get called away.
 If you don't have adequate buying power available in your account, it's possible